ejp-rd-vp/resource-metadata-validator/README.md

 standards for rare disease registries to describe their metadata that will improve the FAIR-ness of these resources.

-This service provides a REST endpoint that enables users to validate
+This service provides a REST endpoint that enables users to validate a turtle file against a SHeX shape.
+In response this service will return a detailed validation report.

 ## Building and running the application